NASIG

 5. Do your journal contracts (and contracts to publish journals on behalf of societies or other third parties) include clauses that allow you to deposit content with such services for digital preservation purposes?

-If no, would you be willing to add language to contracts that enables this?
+1. If no, what prevents you from adding language to contracts that enables this?

 6. Do you have a preservation policy?